Digital meets handmade international jewelry symposium.

 Join us for three days of discussion surrounding jewelry design and manufacturing.
 There has been a seismic shift in jewelry design and manufacturing in recent years.
 As digital design and model making have speeded up the process, they have proven themselves invaluable as tools of the trade.
 But every tool, hand-held or digital—leaves its mark.
 This symposium will provide an arena for debate on how digital technology and making by hand duel for influence in the aesthetics, the use, and the cultural contexts of jewelry as both a manufactured product and as an applied art form.

 The discussion will not only be oriented to the outcome of different crafting procedures, but it is intended to propose reflection on the production and distribution processes for jewelry.
 The implications “digital vs handmade" in social context will be explored.
 The question of how the integration of digital technology effects sustainability will be examined—both in manufacturing, and in how if effects the perceived value of the jewelry—monetarily and as art.
 And finally, the symposium is intended to foster debate and research in the didactics of jewelry as an applied art, through of critical analysis and discovery.

-- Digital Jewelry
+- Sleight of Hand: Digital Influence on Contemporary Jewelry

 - Digital vs. Handmade in Studio Jewelry: How Will Valuation Be Measured and Effected?

 - The Grid, from Colonial to Digital: The Role of Digital Technology in Craft-Making